rwaples/Copenhagen/Files/day2c.md

-We have some suggestive results pointing towards selection acting in the FADS region based on patterns of genetic differentiation against East Asians and Europeans.
+We have some suggestive results pointing towards selection acting in EDAR based on patterns of genetic differentiation against Native Americans and Europeans.
 However, we employed low-depth data and our analyses were not based on called genotypes.
 Therefore, we did not have the power, for instance, to identify the causal variant (if any) and patterns of haplotype distribution.